Love Aaj Kal (2009 film): Plot

-Running simultaneously, but set in the past, is the tale of Veer Singh Panesar.
-A great believer of love, the Sikh narrates his love story to Jai to try to convince him not to let Meera go from his life.
-He explains how he fell for a girl named Harleen Kaur.
-Jai ridicules Veer, who vowed to marry Harleen before he had even gotten to talk to her.
-But, on Veer's insistence, he agrees to pay Meera a surprise visit in India.
+Running simultaneously but set in the past is the tale of Veer Singh Panesar, a great believer of love.
+Veer shares his own love story with Jai in an effort to convince him not to let go of Meera.
+He narrates how he fell in love with Harleen Kaur at first sight and pledged to marry her, despite never having spoken to her.
+Jai mocks Veer’s old-fashioned ideals, but eventually agrees to visit Meera in India at Veer’s insistence.

 Meera is stunned, and the two lie to both Jo and Vikram to spend time with each other.
 They realize how much they still like each other's company.
 Jai and Jo break up as Jai is unable to reciprocate the deeper feelings that Jo longs for.
 On the day Jai is to leave, Vikram proposes to Meera.
 She meets Jai secretly, who tells her she should make a decision.
 Angry, Meera tells him to leave her life or else she will never be able to really move on.
-Parallel to this, we find that Harleen has told Veer she was engaged without being told, and he must leave her.
+Parallel to this in the flashback, Harleen has told Veer she was engaged without being told, and he must leave her.

 Jai is called to his dream job in San Francisco the same day that Meera realizes her marriage is a mistake.
 She tells Vikram the truth and calls Jai, but he tells her about Golden Gate.
 Realizing he is going to San Francisco, she tells him nothing.
-Meanwhile, Veer declares his intentions of marrying Harleen but is badly beaten by her family.
+Meanwhile, in the past, Veer declares his intentions of marrying Harleen but is badly beaten by her family.

-Jai begins to lose interest in his "dream job", finding that he is not as happy as he thought he would be.
+Jai begins to lose interest in his "dream job," finding that he is not as happy as he thought he would be.
 He is beaten by some thugs when, while being mugged, he refuses to give them a picture of Meera.
-He then realizes he still loves her, and goes back to India.
+He then realizes he still loves her and goes back to India.
 He finds Vikram, who informs him that Meera left him.
-In the past, Veer travels to Harleen's house on the day of her wedding, and convinces her mother that Harleen can only be happy with him.
-Harleen's mother lets Veer secretly sneak out with her daughter, and the two marry happily.
+In the past, Veer travels to Harleen's house on the day of her wedding and convinces her mother that Harleen can only be happy with him.
+Harleen's mother lets Veer elope with her daughter, and the two marry happily.
 In the present, Jai and Meera have a heart-touching reunion.